 Basically there are cues there in each of the main 6 areas of life to get you to think about and assess where you stand on each of them.

 You can create a Mind Map from this which shows your assessment of yourself in these areas, and add or remove any categories that may be required or not required for your self assessment.

 Once you have both the starting and ending point, it’s pretty much a case of doing a gap analysis and working out the steps to get from the start to the finish, making sure that you have set achievable milestones with appropriate rewards along the way, and that you have in place what is known as an evidence procedure so that you know for certain when you have achieved your goal.
 In many instances you can make this even easier by working back from the goal and saying “what’s the step before the goal?” and “what’s the step before that”, and reverse engineering it back to where you are now.

-- Just do it without allowing yourself to debate it internally or question anything about it, get started even if you don’t know how or when you will be able to finish.
+Just do it without allowing yourself to debate it internally or question anything about it, get started even if you don’t know how or when you will be able to finish.

 Schedule it in as part of your routine – we love to have routines or rituals, and well designed rituals can dramatically increase your productivity.
 Also if something is particularly hard, scheduling a small amount of time like 10 or 20 minutes on the task and rewarding yourself with 20 minutes off or doing something more enjoyable can help you keep the momentum going.

 We know that we respond to pleasure and pain, so we can use them as drivers.

 Pain is a good instigator of action, but tends not to have such a good long term impact because as soon as we get out of pain, we tend to slack off again.